iliasam/STM32F4_UVC_Camera/README.md

 Some projects with STM32F4-DISCOVERY.

-iar_uvc_mjpeg - bmp image encoded to JPEG and transmited to PC by USB UVC.
+iar_uvc_mjpeg - bmp image encoded to JPEG and transmitted to PC by USB UVC.